coderFlameyosFlow/coderFlameyosFlow/README.md

 Programming journey?
-Throughout my programming journey, **I've been a VERY fast learner in terms of Java and Kotlin** (Thanks to python) In only four months, I learnt about (big bois only):
+Throughout my programming journey, **I've been a VERY fast learner in terms of Java and Kotlin** (Thanks to python) In only three months, I learnt about (big bois only):
 - Reflection
-- Intermediate-Expert level Java (stable, clean, performant and optimized code)
+- Intermediate level Java (stable, clean, performant and optimized code)
-- Bukkit, Spigot and **Paper** APIs
+- Bukkit and Spigot (fully) and **Paper** APIs
 - Popular APIs such as VaultAPI
 - How to write clean and optimized code
+- Experience with K2 Compiler (Kotlin new compiler)
-- Aikar's flags and Open J9
+- Aikar's flags and Open J9 (Java)

+I'm most likely learning

 How can you reach me?
 - You may reach me via my discord at **FlameyosFlow#2691**. 👍